cisagov/ScubaGear/baselines/sharepoint.md

 **`TLP:CLEAR`**
 # CISA M365 Security Configuration Baseline for SharePoint Online and OneDrive

-SharePoint Online is a web-based collaboration and document management platform.
+Microsoft 365 (M365) SharePoint Online is a web-based collaboration and document management platform.
 It is primarily used to collaborate on documents and communicate information in projects.
-OneDrive is a cloud-based file storage system primarily used to store a user's personal files, but it can also be used to share documents with others.
+M365 OneDrive is a cloud-based file storage system primarily used to store a user's personal files, but it can also be used to share documents with others.
 This secure configuration baseline (SCB) provides specific policies to strengthen the security of both services.

 The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.